affinidi/affinidi-ssi-dart/README.md

 dart pub get
 ```

-Visit the pub.dev install page of the Affinidi SSI Dart package for more information.
+Visit the pub.dev install page of the Affinidi's SSI package for more information.

 ## Usage

-After successfully installing the package, import it into your Dart code.
+After successfully installing the package, import it into your code.

 ```dart
 import 'dart:typed_data';